 Picnic tables, which are available in the Rainbow Park Campground, are located near the banks of the Green River and surrounded by spectacular scenery.
 The campground has a vault toilet, but there is no drinking water.

-The Island Park Trail is a rugged hike that leaves from near Rupple Ranch and traverses remote country until it reaches the Jones Hole Trail.
-This trail is not routinely maintained and can require route finding skills.
-It is 8 miles one way.
+The Island Park Trail is a rugged hike that leaves from near Ruple Ranch and traverses remote country until it reaches the Jones Hole Trail.
+This trail is not routinely maintained.
+It can be difficult to follow in some areas and can require route finding skills.
+It is approximately 8 miles one way to the junction with the Jones Hole Trail at Ely Creek..